HubDanDevMan/matura/paper/Processes.md

 The text contains the current activity, this is represented by the value of the program counter it also contains the contents of the processor's registers.

-Further iformation on these four sections can be found within the memory chapter.
+Further iformation on these four sections can be found within the memory chapter.[^proc3]

 ## Daemons and Init